mashadab/ColdFirnAquifer3D/README.md

 ## Getting Started

 ### Quick Usage
-After cloning the repository and installing the required MATLAB libraries, the main scripts can be executed directly:
+After cloning the repository and installing the required Python libraries, the main scripts can be executed directly:

 - `main_vertical_model.m` — Runs the 1D vertically integrated firn aquifer simulation.
 - `analytical_solution.m` — Computes the analytical solution for constant-volume aquifers.